mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Determines whether a specified instance of [ParquetStatus](#T-ParquetClassLibrary-Parquets-ParquetStatus 'ParquetClassLibrary.Parquets.ParquetStatus') is not equal to another specified instance of [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack').
+Determines whether a specified instance of [ParquetStatus](#T-ParquetClassLibrary-Parquets-ParquetStatus 'ParquetClassLibrary.Parquets.ParquetStatus') is not equal to another specified instance of [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack').

 ##### Returns